af-code2build/Bluni/README.md

 ### Task to accomplish

-Design, in MATLAB environment, an application that will receive encrypted messages from other applications, using a preexisting module that simulates, through software, the Bluetooth communication protocol.
+Design, in MATLAB environment, an application that will receive and send encrypted messages from other applications, using a preexisting module that simulates, through software, the Bluetooth communication protocol.